syonfox/GPT-3-Encoder/README.md

 This function returns an object containing statistics about the tokens in the provided text, after encoding it using BPE.
 The returned object includes the following properties:

-- `total`: the total number of tokens in the text.
+- `count`: the total number of tokens in the text.
 - `unique`: the number of unique tokens in the text.
 - `frequencies`: an object containing the frequency of each token in the text.
 - `postions`: an object mapping tokens to positions in the encoded string